-Fetal macrosomia is a potentially dangerous condition that automatically creates a high risk pregnancy.
+Fetal macrosomia is a potentially dangerous condition that automatically creates a high-risk pregnancy.
 The reason for this is fairly simple.
 When the baby is overly large it makes it much more difficult to pass through the small birth canal making a normal, vaginal delivery very problematic.
-For this reason it is very important that doctors accurately measure and estimate fetal weight during pregnancy.
-Advance diagnosis of fetal macrosomia is critical to avoiding dangers to both baby and mother.Diagnosis of Fetal Macrosomia
+For this reason, it is very important that doctors accurately measure and estimate fetal weight during pregnancy.
+Advance diagnosis of fetal macrosomia is critical to avoiding dangers to both baby and mother, resulting in the need for resuscitation, birth injuries, and even death.Diagnosis of Fetal Macrosomia

 - Fundal Height: the other prime indicator used for diagnosing fetal macrosomia is fundal height measurement.
 Fundal height is basically the distance (measured in centimeters) between the uterus and the very top of the mother's pelvic bone.
 After week 20, fundal height is normally supposed to match the week of pregnancy.
 For example, at week 25 fundal height should be 25 cm and at week 29 it should be 29 cm.
 Much like amniotic fluid levels, fundal height is often a reliable indicator of fetal growth rate.
 If fundal height is consistently shorter than normal (i.e., the distance between the pelvis and uterus is smaller than expected) this can be a key sign that the baby is overly large.
 Fundal height is measured by pelvic examination.

-Should the mother be induced because of concern about suspected fetal macrosomia.
-American Board of Obstetrics and Gynecology (ACOG) Guidelines suggest that, "Suspected fetal macrosomia is not an indication for induction of labor, because induction does not improve maternal or fetal outcomes."
+Should the mother be induced because of concern about suspected fetal macrosomia?
+American Board of Obstetrics and Gynecology (ACOG) Guidelines suggests that "Suspected fetal macrosomia is not an indication for induction of labor, because induction does not improve maternal or fetal outcomes."
 But a C-section is a different story.
 The same ACOG guideline states: "With an estimated fetal weight of greater than 4,500 g, a prolonged second stage of labor or arrest of descent in the second stage is an indication for cesarean delivery.Supporting Literature

 Langer O et al. Shoulder dystocia; should the fetus weighing greater than or equal to 4000 grams be delivered by cesarean section?
-Am J Obstet Gynecol 1991; 175:831-7 (cesarean section is strongly recommended for diabetics with fetal weights greater than or equal to 4250 grams).
+Am J Obstet Gynecol 1991; 175:831-7 (a cesarean section is strongly recommended for diabetics with fetal weights greater than or equal to 4250 grams).

 Spellacy WN et al. Macrosomia-Maternal Characteristics and Infant Complications.
 Obstet Gynecol 66;158, 1985 (study concludes that macrosomic infants delivered by cesarean section had fewer birth injuries; study underscores how important it is to get estimated birth weight as correct as possible).